 It seems like it was just yesterday when you brought your little ball of fluff home to become a part of the family.
-This could have been when they were just 8 weeks old or if you were lucky to find them at a mature age.
+This could have been when they were just 8 weeks old or, if you were lucky to find them when they were older.
 Regardless of when your pet became a part of your life, you have always strived to make sure they are comfortable, well fed and well loved.

 After the age of 7, our pets are now considered seniors.
 Apart from a physical examination by your veterinarian, senior blood work is another way to gain more information on the health of your pet.

-At Chedoke Animal Hospital, our blood work is generally run in house and allows for quicker results.
-Quicker results means quicker treatment for your mature pet.
+At Chedoke Animal Hospital, our blood work is generally run in-house, allowing for quicker results and assessment.
+Quicker results mean quicker treatment for your mature pet.

 How is blood collected?

-Generally, a needle is inserted into the jugular vein to collect a small sample of blood.
-This is a large vessel which allows for quicker collection and pets seem to prefer this area for collection rather than a leg (especially those who hate their paws touched).
+Generally, a needle is inserted into the jugular vein (in the neck) to collect a small sample of blood.
+This is a large vessel which allows for quicker collection and pets seem to prefer this area for collection rather than a leg (especially those who hate their paws being touched).

 What is the veterinarian looking for?

 Depending on what blood test your veterinarian has ordered, blood tests will give us information on;

 Red blood cells: Is your pet anemic (low number of red blood cells)?
-Producing replacement red blood cells?
+Producing replacement red blood cells as they should be?

 One value that we test at Chedoke Animal Hospital is symmetric Dimethylarginine (SDMA).
 This marker will be increased when kidney function has decreased by 25%.
 Prior to this test becoming available, kidney function would need to decrease by 75% before it would show up in regular blood work.
 We are able to identify pets with borderline or mild kidney disease much sooner as a result.